zainstark/customer-ordering-system/README.md

-# ZestyBite — Customer Ordering System
+# Whatever — Customer Ordering System

 A full-stack food ordering platform with a Django REST API backend and a Flutter frontend.